nsiddiqui25/middlemanSite/README.md

 # middlemanSite

 middlemn init [project_name]
-   -creates the project
+   - creates the project
-   -source folder is where all the content lives
+   - source folder is where all the content lives

 middleman server
-   -takes all files, folders, and resources in our middleman project, compile them together, and serve them up on our local web server/host
+   - takes all files, folders, and resources in our middleman project, compile them together, and serve them up on our local web server/host

 index.html.erb
    - the homepage for our entire website